HAWK SENSOR SERIES

 Hawk sensors utilize fluorometry, a technique that uses light to detect specific molecules based on their fluorescence properties.

 Depending on the application, the sensors project pulses of ultraviolet (UV) or visible light onto the monitored surface.
-When this light interacts with hydrocarbons found in crude oil and petroleum products, photosynthetic pigments
+When this light interacts with certain hydrocarbons found in crude oil and petroleum products, photosynthetic

 This intensity measurement enables Hawk sensors to not only detect the presence of contaminants, but also to quantify the severity of leaks, spills, contamination, or blooms in real time.